 The economy is clearly rebounding, which means that construction will be picking up across the country.
 In fact, a steadily progressing growth has been making its way through the industry.
 Unfortunately, the labor shortage in the US has made it difficult for contractors find the construction workers they need to help with new construction jobs.

 But, it is not just a lack of workers that is the problem, it is a lack of skilled labor.
-Highly trained, highly capable craftsmen have been dropping away from construction and there are not many new workers to take their places.
+Highly trained, highly capable craftworkers have been dropping away from construction and there are not many new workers to take their places.
 A surprising 83% of contractors struggle with finding the skilled labor they need, according the Associated General Contractors of America.

 Not only is this hindering the progress of construction projects, it actually creates significant safety concerns on the jobsite.
 If contractors are forced to stop construction, work with a limited crew, or hire less than qualified workers, the potential for accidents increases.
 With safety already known to be a significant issue on construction jobs, it’s important to ensure construction workers have reliable safety training.